 - We are a tax-exempt organization that receives and invests charitable gifts from individuals, families, businesses, not-for-profit organizations and other foundations.
 These gifts help to support leadership initiatives in the community and not-for-profit organizations and institutions that meet our communitys changing needs.

-- In the most recent ranking of 800 community foundations nationwide, The Dayton Foundation ranked:
+- In the most recent ranking of nearly 800 community foundations nationwide, The Dayton Foundation ranked:

 34th in the nation for new gifts received

 - Growth in assets from $3.3 million in 1979 to $461 million after depreciation (as of June 30, 2015)

 - Growth in grants and charitable distributions from $4 million in 1980 to $51 million in the 2014-15 fiscal year

 - Second among all community foundations nationwide in the number of charitable funds under management and the number of grants awarded - more than community foundations in New York City, Los Angeles and Chicago.

 - Legacy (planned and deferred) gifts totaled $232 million at the end of the 2014-15 fiscal year.

 - Sustains a high level of stewardship, effectiveness and accountability: